LicheeLiu/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
-This are 2 naive bayes classifier used supervised training and unsupervised training.
+Here are 2 naive bayes classifier used supervised training and unsupervised training.
 Please run it with python3.
 No pip package needed.